innot/argparseDecorator/docs/source/usage.rst

     cli = ArgParseDecorator()

-The two main methods of the ArgParseDecorator class are :meth:`~.argparse_decorator.ArgParseDecorator.command` and :meth:`~.argparse_decorator.ArgParseDecorator.execute`.
+The two main methods of the :class:`~.argparse_decorator.ArgParseDecorator` class are :meth:`~.argparse_decorator.ArgParseDecorator.command` and :meth:`~.argparse_decorator.ArgParseDecorator.execute`.